zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 **Follow these steps:**

-1. Locate the Zowe user directory.
-The Zowe user directory is chosen during Zowe configuration.
+1. Locate the Zowe instance directory.
+The Zowe instance directory is chosen during Zowe configuration.
-   The initial location of the directory is in the `zowe-install.yaml` file in the variable `install:userDir`.
+   The initial location of the directory is in the `zowe-install.yaml` file in the variable `install:instanceDir`.

-    **Note:** We use the `${zoweUserDir}` symbol in following instructions.
+    **Note:** We use the `${zoweInstanceDir}` symbol in following instructions.

-2. Copy your YAML file to the `${zoweUserDir}/api-mediation/api-defs` directory.
+2. Copy your YAML file to the `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory.

-    **Note:** The `${zoweUserDir}/api-mediation/api-defs` directory is created the first time that Zowe starts, so if you have not started Zowe yet this directory might be missing.
+    **Note:** The `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory is created the first time that Zowe starts, so if you have not started Zowe yet this directory might be missing.

 3. Run your application.